 All the attractions of the 50 mile course with the added challenge of a loop of the rolling Oxfordshire Plain with its many picturesque villages.

-At Pishill riders start another sweeping descent taking them all the way to the finish line of the world renowned Henley Royal Regatta on the River Thames.
-After crossing the Thames the route goes towards Wargrave, then on to Waltham St Lawrence and White Waltham airfield.
-A gradual climb towards the Cookhams followed by a steep descent down Quarry Wood, complete with an alpine style hairpin bend.
+From Cookley Green the route heads along the B481 towards Park Corner and Nettlebed, then on to Highmoor and Rotherfield Peppard, through Sonning Common, Binfield Heath, on to Playhatch and over the river Thames at the stunning Sonning Common.
+You may have to wait at the lights but its worth it just to take in the beautiful surroundings.
+Then Charvil, Twyford and Waltham St Lawrence, White Waltham and a steady climb up towards the Cookhams followed by a steep descent down Quarry Wood, complete with an alpine style hairpin bend.
 Now just a short triumphant ride over the iconic Marlow Bridge to the finish at Marlow Sports Club, where family, friends and well wishers will be waiting to welcome you back.

 The route has been revised (August 2018) due to road works in the area.
 We don’t expect to make any further changes but to be on the safe side we recommend that you leave it as late as possible before downloading.
 In any event, we will have plenty of signage and marshals en route.